 The Western Science Centre in Hemet can be found close to Diamond Valley Lake.
 The museum focuses on archaeology and paleontology with permanent exhibits including a giant fossil t-rex skull as well as a fossil collection of a local collector.
 The museum also houses an open-air life on earth timeline, which shows just how small a part the human race has played in the long history of the planet.
 Temporary exhibits on show currently include an investigation into the life and inventions of Leonardo Da Vinci.
 Every Saturday, the museum runs “Science Saturdays” which allow certain hands on exhibits and investigations to be experienced for free.

 3. Simpson Park

-Simpson Park covers an area of 483 acres in the Santa Rose hills and sits at an elevation of 2500 feet.
+Simpson Park covers an area of 483 acres in the Santa Rosa hills and sits at an elevation of 2500 feet.
 The park has covered picnic areas and barbecues as well as cycling and hiking trails for those wishing to experience the beauty of the park whilst keeping active.
 The hiking and cycling trails vary in difficulty and length but the dry ground here makes navigation easy in general.
 The park has places to park and the opening hours vary depending on the time of the year.

 4. Diamond Valley Lake

 The Diamond Valley Lake is a man made reservoir near Hemet City and is one of the newest and largest in the Southern California area.
 The reservoir cost around $1.9 billion to make and has a huge surface area of 4,500 acres.
 The reservoir is a great place for pursuits such as fishing and boating while the surrounding terrain suits cyclists and hikers.
 At the western end of the lake, a viewpoint is available for those wishing to take in views of the entire lake in one go.

 5. Hemet Museum